Green Construction through Wood (GCWood) Program

-The GCWood program was announced in Budget 2017 with $39.8 million over four years, starting in 2018-19.
-The funds will support projects and activities that increase the use of wood as a green building material in infrastructure projects.
+The GCWood program was announced in Budget 2017 with $39.8 million over four years, starting in 2018-2019, to support projects and activities that increase the use of wood as a green building material in infrastructure projects.

-GCWood’s first call for Expressions of Interest (EOI) targeted Tall Wood Building Projects (10 storeys and up) was open from October 6 to December 6, 2017.
-The call was well received, with 14 applications submitted from across the country.
+GCWood’s first call for Expressions of Interest (EOI) targeted Tall Wood Building Projects (10 storeys and up) and was open from October 6 to December 6, 2017.
+14 applications were received from across the country.

-GCWood’s second EOI call for targeted Low-rise Non-residential buildings (commercial/industrial and office/institutional buildings with a maximum of four storeys) was open from September 10 to December 3, 2018.
-This call was very well received, with 30 applications submitted from across the country.
-Applicants will be informed of the program’s decision in spring 2019.
+GCWood’s second EOI was for targeted Low-rise Non-residential buildings (commercial/industrial and office/institutional buildings with a maximum of four storeys) and was open from September 10 to December 3, 2018.
+30 applications were received from across the country.

-GCWood’s third EOI call targeted Timber Bridges (traffic and pedestrian bridges with a minimum span of 20 metres) was open from November 18, 2018 to April 8, 2019.
-The call was well received, with 13 applications submitted from across the country.
-Applicants will be informed of the program’s decision in spring/summer 2019.
+GCWood’s third EOI targeted Timber Bridges (traffic and pedestrian bridges with a minimum span of 20 metres) and was open from November 18, 2018 to April 8, 2019.
+13 applications were received from across the country.

 The GCWood program builds on the success of the Tall Wood Building Demonstration Initiative (TWBDI).
-Through the TWBDI, Natural Resources Canada funded two successful demonstration projects: The Origine building in Quebec (the tallest all-wood condominium building in North America in 2017, at 13 storeys) and the Brock Commons Tallwood House student residence on the UBC campus (tallest hybrid wood building in the world in 2017, at 18 storeys).
+Through the TWBDI, Natural Resources Canada funded two successful demonstration projects: The Origine building in Quebec (the tallest all-wood condominium building in North America in 2017, at 13 storeys) and the Brock Commons Tallwood House student residence on the University of British Columbia’s campus (tallest hybrid wood building in the world in 2017, at 18 storeys).